Anwar8/Blaze/notes/journal.md

 ### WP7: Thesis writing - 08 weeks - due 15/05/2025

 ## Journal
+#### 31 October
+New build system now works correctly.
+Following still needed:
+- [ ] Fast build option where only includes are performed and no incremental library builds necessary.
+- [ ] Testing build options.
+- [ ] Build-options and configuration file embedded into build-system allowing configuration of `Blaze` debug flags from the build system.
+- [ ] Correction of how Eigen3 is included into build system.
+- [ ] Correctly identifying whether `PUBLIC` or `PRIVATE` flags necessary for building the different libraries of `Blaze`.
+- [ ] Documentation of the different libraries of `Blaze`, and perhaps include that in `Doxygen`.
+- [x] Fix how VSCode handles includes.
+DONE: simply added `"${workspaceFolder}/source/**"` to the `includePath` in `c_cpp_properties.json`.
 #### 20 October
 So the test `SimplySupportedUdlPlastic.CheckResult` returns an error where the stiffness matrix contains `NaN` values in the diagonal when run for the first, but not the second time.
 I do not know what it is caused by.
 Sometimes it persists for a couple of times, and some times it goes away rather quickly.
 I have not faced this with the main executable.